mkoshkina/jersey-number-pipeline/README.md

 Hockey: to be released.

 ## Configuration:
-Update configuration.py to point to data and local installations of above repos.
+Update configuration.py as required to set custom path to data or dependencies.
-Update path in line 6 of centroid_reid.py to point to your local installation of centroids reid.

 Once the models are made available, run:
 > python3 main.py SoccerNet test